James B. Pearson: Biography

 James Pearson was born in 1920 in Nashville, Tennessee, the son of a Methodist minister.
 With his parents, he moved to Virginia in 1934 and attended public school.
 He went on to attend college at Duke University in Durham, North Carolina.
 During the Second World War he interrupted his schooling to serve as a pilot in the air transport service of the United States Navy, flying DC3's across country (1943-1946), and was discharged as a lieutenant.

 Pearson's legislative accomplishments included the "National Weather Modification Policy Act," which authorizes a member of the cabinet to "negotiate an International agreement concerning the peaceful uses of weather modification."
 It was written into public law October 13, 1976.

 Stationed at the Olathe Naval Air Station in Kansas, Pearson met and married the former Martha Mitchell.
 Pearson graduated from the law school of the University of Virginia at Charlottesville in 1950.
 He was admitted to the bar and commenced the practice of law in Mission, Kansas.
 Pearson served as Assistant County Attorney of Johnson County, Kansas, from 1952 to 1954; County Probate Judge from 1954 to 1956; and was elected to the State Senate, where he served from 1956 to 1960.
 He did not seek reelection but returned to the practice of law.
 Pearson campaigned with Attorney General John Anderson for governor in 1960.
 Anderson was elected and Pearson became the state GOP chairman.
 On January 31, 1962, Anderson appointed Pearson to the United States Senate to fill the vacancy caused by the death of Andrew F. Schoeppel.
 Pearson was elected on November 6, 1962, in a special election for the term ending January 3, 1967; reelected in 1966 for a full six-year term, and again in 1972.

 Pearson initially voted regularly with the leadership of his party, opposing Lyndon B. Johnson's Great Society programs.
 However Pearson moderated his positions with time.
 Following the Kent State shooting in 1970, Pearson shifted his position to oppose the bombing of Laos and Cambodia during the Vietnam War.
 In the Senate he became known for working with colleagues across the political aisle.
-By the 1970's, Pearson got 20% ratings from the Americans for Constitutional Action organization.
+By the 1970s, Pearson got 20% ratings from the Americans for Constitutional Action organization.